 These restrictions were valid through January 2, 2022.
 There are not any restrictions for the 2022-23 holiday season.

 For comparison, this is the official statement about resort access restrictions from 2020:

 “To ensure social distancing, beginning at 4pm CST on Fridays and 1pm CST Saturdays & 3pm CST Sundays, 1) access to enter the hotel will be available only to registered overnight guests and paid indoor event ticketholders; and 2) access to enter the Gaylord Opryland Events Center and Pinetop area will be available only to paid ticketholders for events located in those areas and to registered overnight guests.

 We welcome non-overnight guests and non-event ticketholders to visit the hotel and resort property Monday through Thursday.
 Additional dates/times may be restricted without advance notice as resort capacity is reached.”

 Thankfully, they are still allowing guests to visit the Opryland lights and holiday sights without having to stay at the hotel.
 But as someone who does stay at the resort regularly, it’s nice to know they are prioritizing their guests’ overall experience and ensuring there is not overcrowding.

 You will also see their “Travel with Confidence” signage when walking around the resort and even inside of SoundWaves as well.

-Christmas at Gaylord Opryland Resort in 2021 may look a little different, but we enjoyed our trip just as much as (if not more than) previous Christmas vacations to Opryland.
+Christmas at Gaylord Opryland Resort in 2022 may look a little different, but is sure to be magical.
+We enjoyed our trip last year just as much as (if not more than) previous Christmas vacations to Opryland.
 We still experienced all the same holiday merriment we’ve come to expect at this iconic Nashville holiday hotel.